FAQs

 Do I need to do anything before therapy starts?

-Before therapy starts I will need you to review policies, fill out forms and sign and return the counselling agreement.
-Payment will need to be made 48 hours before the session via bank transfer.
+Before therapy starts I will need you to review policies, fill out forms and sign and return the counselling agreement to ensure you are happy with everything before we begin.